Dust Dynamics in AGN Winds: A New Mechanism For Multiwavelength AGN Variability: Conclusions

 \item \textbf{Outflows:} Our results show that both the dust and gas are accelerated to highly super-sonic velocities resulting in a wind which can successfully eject $70-90 \%$ of the gas present.
 In addition, the RDIs drive super-\Alf{ic} velocity dispersion of order $\sim 10\%$ of the outflow velocity.
 Further, while the morphological structure of the RDIs generates low opacity channels through which photons can in principle escape, we find that this ``leakage'' is modest, usually resulting in less than a factor of $\sim 3$ loss of photon momentum relative to the ideal case.
-In every case, the remaining momentum (for quasar-like conditions modeled here) is more than sufficient to drive a wind.
+In every case, the remaining momentum (for quasar-like conditions modelled here) is more than sufficient to drive a wind.

-\item \textbf{Integrated Surface Density Variation:} The resulting morphology and turbulence gives rise to both short ($\leq$ years) and long timescale (10-100 years) variability in the column density of gas and surface density/opacity of dust integrated along mock observed lines-of-sight to the quasar accretion disk.
-These fluctuations have RMS amplitude along a given sightline of order $\sim 10-20\%$ over year to decade timescales with a red noise power spectrum, consistent with a wide array of AGN observations.
-We note that both the dust and gas show variability on similar timescales that roughly follow similar trends statistically, but do not match 1-to-1 at any given time — they fluctuate relative to one another, providing a natural explanation for systems where dust extinction is observed to vary in the optical/NIR independent of the gas-dominated x-ray obscuration and vice versa \citep{2002ApJ...571..234R,2005ApJ...623L..93R, markowitz2014first, laha2020variable, de2007broad, smith2007x}. \end{enumerate} \acknowledgments{Support for for NS and PFH was provided by NSF Research Grants 1911233, 20009234, 2108318, NSF CAREER grant 1455342, NASA grants 80NSSC18K0562, HST-AR-15800.
+\item \textbf{Integrated Surface Density Variation:} The resulting morphology and turbulence give rise to both short ($\leq$ years) and long timescale (10-100 years) variability in the column density of gas and surface density/opacity of dust integrated along mock observed lines-of-sight to the quasar accretion disk.
+These fluctuations have RMS amplitude along a given sight-line of order $\sim 10-20\%$ over year to decade timescales with a red noise power spectrum, consistent with a wide array of AGN observations.
+We note that both the dust and gas show variability on similar timescales that roughly follow similar trends statistically, but do not match 1-to-1 at any given time — they fluctuate relative to one another, providing a natural explanation for systems where dust extinction is observed to vary in the optical/NIR independent of the gas-dominated x-ray obscuration and vice versa \citep{2002ApJ...571..234R,2005ApJ...623L..93R, markowitz2014first, laha2020variable, de2007broad, smith2007x}.
+Our model suggests that the variability in the optical/NIR bands will be correlated in time and proportional to the variability in dust surface density.
+The X-ray variability, which is associated with the gas surface density variation caused by RDIs, is not expected to be strongly correlated with the optical/NIR variability. \end{enumerate} \acknowledgments{Support for for NS and PFH was provided by NSF Research Grants 1911233, 20009234, 2108318, NSF CAREER grant 1455342, NASA grants 80NSSC18K0562, HST-AR-15800.
 Numerical calculations were run on the Caltech compute cluster ``Wheeler,'' allocations AST21010 and AST20016 supported by the NSF and TACC, and NASA HEC SMD-16-7592.}

 \datastatement{The data supporting this article are available on reasonable request to the corresponding author.} \begin{appendix}